 If you really want to commit yourself to heart rate variability training then I’d recommend going with HeartMath’s Inner Balance.
 While EliteHRV, iThlete, and HRV4Training are ideal for athletes wearing heart rate sensors, HeartMath provides a simple-to-use system for anyone to practice daily.

 If you’re a meditation newbie, I think HeartMath is the best option for combining meditation and heart rate variability training.
-Although keep in mind that a much cheaper heart rate strap will be more durable and you can use it anywhere.
+Although keep in mind that a much cheaper heart rate strap will be more durable and you can use it anywhere (and you can try HRV training out for free with EliteHRV).